Is Lyme Disease Stealing Your Child’s Childhood?

 Why Childhood Lyme Disease Often Gets Missed

 Childhood Lyme disease is frequently overlooked because symptoms develop gradually and rarely fit neatly into one diagnostic category.
-Changes in behavior, mood, or school performance are more likely to be attributed to stress, anxiety, attention issues, or motivation than to infection.
+Changes in behavior, mood, or school performance are more likely to be attributed to stress, anxiety, attention issues, or motivation than infection.

 When Childhood Lyme Disease Is Finally Recognized